Conusmer Duty

-The New Consumer Duty is, a new Financial Conduct Authority Principle, which aims to get the financial services industry to "do the right thing" by its customers.
+The New Consumer Duty is a new Financial Conduct Authority Principle, which aims to get the financial services industry to "do the right thing" by its customers.

-BUME's inherent culture is to do the right thing for its customers.
+Bume Limited 's inherent culture is to do the right thing for its customers.
 Everything we do, new product design, website development, financial promotions etc has the customer at the heart of it.
 To ensure the customer has the most suitable product appropriate to their current needs just makes sense.

 It essentially means that firms have a responsibility to ensure right outcomes for customers throughout the product cycle and their entire journey with the firm.
 From development and testing of a product (manufacture), suitability of the product for that consumer, sale and post-sale information (distribution) and ensuring the consumer can make an informed decision based on the information provided.